John Martyn Harlow

 and spent three years traveling and studying in Minnesota and Philadelphia before taking up practice in Woburn, Massachusetts in 1861.

-His first paper on Gage appeared in Boston Medical and Surgical Journal in late 1848; a short follow-up note appeared early the next year.
+His first paper on Gage appeared in Boston Medical and Surgical Journal in late 1848; a short progress note appeared early the next year.
 Almost twenty years later, in 1868, he published a final paper recounting what he had been able to learn about the subsequent history of his patient (who died in 1860), and presenting psychological changes in Gage which, presumably, were sequelae of the accident.

-In one of the most memorably strange examples ever of dogged long-term medical followup, Harlow, having "trac[ed Gage] in his wanderings over the greater part of this continent" (by which he meant South as well as North America, Gage having spent seven years in Chile before continuing to California) had even obtained Gage's skull for use in preparing the paper.
+In one of the most remarkably strange examples ever of dogged long-term medical follow-up, Harlow, having "trac[ed Gage] in his wanderings over the greater part of this continent" (by which he meant South as well as North America, Gage having spent seven years in Chile before continuing to California) had even obtained Gage's skull for use in preparing the paper.